zhaoyidai/TP-Angular-Python/README.md

 # TP-Angular-Python

 ## Angular 17, Flask (Python 2.7), sqlite
-To run Python(Flask) code,
+- To run Python(Flask) code,
 do

 `pip install -r requirement.txt`

+and run `app.py`

-to run front-end:
+- To run front-end:

 `cd front`

 `npm install`

-Or open `front/dist/front/browser/index.html` to see the prod mode
+Or open `front/dist/front/browser/index.html` to see the prod mode of front-end